Lynn Dickey

-Clifford Lynn Dickey (born October 19, 1949) is a former American football quarterback who played in the National Football League (NFL) for 15 seasons, primarily with the Green Bay Packers.
-He played college football at Kansas State and was selected in the third round of the 1971 NFL Draft by the Houston Oilers, where he spent his first five seasons.
+Clifford Lynn Dickey (born October 19, 1949) is an American former professional football player who was a quarterback for 15 seasons in the National Football League (NFL), primarily with the Green Bay Packers.
+He played college football for the Kansas State Wildcats and was selected in the third round of the 1971 NFL draft by the Houston Oilers, where he spent his first five seasons.
 Dickey was a member of the Packers for his remaining 10 seasons, leading them in 1982 to their first playoff appearance since 1972 and victory since 1967.
 He also led the league in passing touchdowns during the 1983 season.
 For his accomplishments with the franchise, he was inducted to the Green Bay Packers Hall of Fame in 1992.

-High school
+Early life

 Born in Paola, Kansas, and raised in Osawatomie, Kansas, southwest of Kansas City, Dickey led Osawatomie High School to a state championship and graduated in 1967.
 Its football stadium is named after him, and his number "10" was retired by the school in January 1971.